 Let me, first of all, thank you, dear Ilham Aliyev and your colleagues for the excellent organization of this forum and true hospitality.

-We are sincerely happy that the first Baky International Humanitarian Forum drew the attention of representatives of the world`s intellectual elite.
+We are sincerely happy that the first Baku International Humanitarian Forum drew the attention of representatives of the world`s intellectual elite.
 And it once again proves that the topic, which is to be discussed during the plenary session and seven roundtable meetings today, is of extreme importance.
 We will discuss the issues, which reflect the fundamental sides of humanity.
 President of the Russian Federation Dmitry Medvedev saluted forum participants and I am pleased to read out his letter:

-“Dear friends, I cordially welcome participants and guests of the Baky International Humanitarian Forum.
+“Dear friends, I cordially welcome participants and guests of the Baku International Humanitarian Forum.
 Initiated by the two countries` public, it attracted the people of science and culture from a large number of countries and will be held under the patronage of the Presidents of Russia and Azerbaijan.

 The humanitarian cooperation plays a huge, stabilizing role in the modern world.
 It contributes to stable development, positively influences relations among countries and penetrates almost into all spheres of human activity: from economy, science, culture to legal policy and the issues of ensuring security.

 Scientific discoveries of the last decades have seriously changed an idea of the world, human being and correlation of natural-scientific and humanitarian knowledge.
-The Baky forum will feature discussions on philosophic issues of development of science, humanitarian aspects of existing economic models in the world, problems of ethics in modern biotechnologies and many other topical problems.
+The Baku forum will feature discussions on philosophic issues of development of science, humanitarian aspects of existing economic models in the world, problems of ethics in modern biotechnologies and many other topical problems.

 The humanitarian cooperation is rightly called a “soft power”, because it helps to overcome barriers in the dialogue of civilizations by joining the countries and nations on the basis of values of justice and tolerance, solidarity and mutual respect.